-- Step 1 From Cisco Unified CM Administration, choose System > Service Parameters. - Step 2 From the Server drop-down list, choose the server on which the Cisco CallManager service is running. - Step 3 From the Service drop-down list, choose Cisco CallManager. - Step 4 Configure a setting for the Block OffNet to Offnet Transfer service parameter: - True-Select this option to cancel transfers between two external (OffNet) gateways. - False-Select this option to allow transfers between two external (OffNet) gateways.
-This is the default option. - Step 5 Click Save.
+- Step 2 From the Server drop-down list, choose the server on which the Cisco CallManager service is running. - Step 3 From the Service drop-down list, choose Cisco CallManager. - Step 4 Configure a setting for the Block OffNet to Offnet Transfer service parameter:

-You can also classify calls through a gateway as OnNet or OffNet by associating the gateway to a route pattern and configure Call Classification in the Route Pattern Configuration window.
+- True-Select this option to cancel transfers between two external (OffNet) gateways. - False-Select this option to allow transfers between two external (OffNet) gateways.
+This is the default option. - Step 5 Click Save. - Note You can also classify calls through a gateway as OnNet or OffNet by associating the gateway to a route pattern and configure Call Classification in the Route Pattern Configuration window.